njweadock/xenocs_giwaxs/README.md

 Loading and processing code here requires an up-to-date [PyHyperScattering](https://github.com/usnistgov/PyHyperScattering) version (containing the `CMSGIWAXSLoader.py` and `PGGeneralIntegrator.py` scripts).
 PyHyperScattering utilizes [Xarray](https://docs.xarray.dev/en/stable/) for convenient and consistent structuring of data, especially useful when working with large, multidimensional datasets.
 The core operations within PyHyperScattering are performed with [pyFAI](https://pyfai.readthedocs.io/en/v2023.1/) & [pygix](https://pypi.org/project/pygix/) (and of course numpy).

 ## Recommended conda environment setup:
-1. Clone PyHyperScattering to a chosen directory in your local machine (I like to keep all my cloned github repos in the same place)
+1. Clone PyHyperScattering to a chosen directory in your local machine (I like to keep all my cloned github repos in the same place):
    - Enter terminal/powershell, ensure git is installed, navigate to directory where you want to clone to, then run:
      `git clone https://github.com/usnistgov/PyHyperScattering.git`
    - This step will be unecessary when the GIWAXS support code is included in published PyHyperScattering pip release
 2. Create conda environment (python >= 3.9), along with some basic packages:
    - `conda create -n name python numpy matplotlib jupyter ipympl`
    - **Activate your environment after creating it: `conda activate name`**
-4. Install the local cloned PyHyperScattering package into your conda environment with `pip install -e`:
+4. Install the local cloned PyHyperScattering package into your conda environment:
    - `pip install -e /path-to-PyHyperScattering-git-repository`
 5. Install all required packages (this should handle pygix):
    - `pip install -r /path-to-PyHyperscattering-git-repository/requirements.txt`
-6. Install lmfit `pip install lmfit` if fitting is desired in plotting notebook.
+6. Install lmfit `pip install lmfit` if fitting is desired in plotting notebook

 ## General use:
 - Processing notebook: